binitghetiya/express-sequelize-api-boilerplate/README.md

 # Express-Sequelize-API boilerplate
 This is a simple boilerplate for creating APIs with NodeJs express framework.
 Here API access token encapsulated/encrypted with JWT token based system.
+ - Sample API ready for login
+ - API middlewares for normal user and Admin user
+ - ES16 import/export available to the user with spread operators
+ - Deploy your app with cluster (cluster implementation is integrated)
+ - jest test configured
+ - add test case for mock database model/functions to test controllers functions
 ## Getting Started
 You can download this repo or clone using below command. (folder-name will be project folder in which you want to start your project).
 ```